 To register for an event or to find out more about Making Awareness a Priority, including live event dates and locations, visit www.myprostatecancerroadmap.com.
 The website is a unique educational and support resource for men with advanced prostate cancer and their loved ones sponsored by Janssen Biotech, Inc. in conjunction with the non-profit organization Us TOO International Prostate Cancer Education & Support Network.

 About Prostate Cancer

 Prostate cancer occurs when cancer cells form in the tissues of the prostate gland.
-Normally, cells within the prostate grow, divide, and die to make sure the prostate functions properly and are then replaced by new cells.
+Normally, cells within the prostate grow, divide and die to ensure the prostate functions properly and are then replaced by new cells.
 Prostate cancer occurs when the prostate cells stop functioning normally.
 These cells with uncontrolled growth don’t die as they should, creating a buildup of cells known as a tumor.
 Prostate cancer can occur as a slow-growing tumor to a very aggressive and potentially fatal disease that spreads throughout the body.

 For more information on Janssen Biotech, Inc. or its products, visit www.janssenbiotech.com.